Testing the Limits: The crash of Gulfstream Aerospace flight 153

 During the weeks and days preceding the fateful test flight on the 2nd of April, the flight test team repeatedly discussed their strategies for finding a takeoff technique that would allow V2 to be reached safely and reliably.
 In Birmingham, Alabama in February, the pilots had tried rotating at a higher speed than normal, holding the pitch to nine degrees, and then abruptly increasing pitch to 15 or 16 degrees immediately after liftoff.

 The crux of the strategy was as follows.
 Because the AOA is equal to the pitch angle while the plane is rolling across the ground, keeping the pitch to nine degrees during this phase ensured that the AOA would not reach 11–12 degrees, the zone where the pilots knew roll control issues had appeared.
-Then, once the plane began climbing, they could increase the pitch substantially without increasing the AOA (since the plane’s vector of motion relative to the air would start pointing upward as well).
+Then, once the plane began climbing, they could increase the pitch substantially without increasing the AOA (since the plane’s vector of motion, and consequently the airflow, would start pointing upward as well).
 As the plane climbed steeply it would hopefully slow down enough to reach V2.
 Using this method the test pilots had managed to get within 4 knots of V2, but this was still outside the tolerance of ±2 knots required for the test to be successful.
 Furthermore, the pilots doubted that they could convince the FAA that this was a “normal technique” that regular pilots could be expected to perform.

 By April 2nd, the team had become convinced that the technique was too difficult, and a new approach would be needed.
 “I’m not going to do that jerk stuff, it just doesn’t work,” test pilot in command Kent Crenshaw told his colleagues earlier that morning.
 “That’s not the way they’re going to fly the airplane, and I don’t think the FAA is gonna like it either… it’s such a great flying airplane, you shouldn’t have to abuse it to get it flying.”
 The consensus was that they needed a continuous maneuver, not this “jerky” approach where they tried to stop the pitch at nine degrees to avoid the roll issues, only to pull back suddenly after liftoff.